kstrauser/pgdbf/README.md

 The "-e" flag changes the "DROP TABLE" statement to "DROP TABLE IF EXISTS".
 PostgreSQL will return an error when attempting to drop a table that does not exist.
 Version 8.2 and newer can use the "IF EXISTS" modifier to drop the table only if it's already defined, and otherwise continue without error.
 This is the default.

 The "-E" flag disables the "IF EXISTS" modifier to "DROP TABLE" for compatibility with old versions of PostgreSQL.

+The "-i" flag gives a comma-separated list of field names to remove from the output.

 Use the "-m" argument to specify the memofile (if any) associated with the table.